gcazaciuc/slice-machine/README.md

 # Motivation

 Tired of manually copying HTML & CSS and transforming it into your favorite framework views and styled ?
-Meet `UI Slice Machine` a tool that allows you to slice up your existing HTML templates and styles and nice component based UI for your favorite framework
+Meet `slice-machine` a tool that allows you to slice up your existing HTML templates and styles and nice component based UI for your favorite framework

 # Instalation